MuhammadM1998/goose-flight/README.md

 # Goose Fight

-This is a demo of a landing page for a company named goose-flight.
+This is a demo of a landing page for a company named Goose-Flight.

+## Task Analysis & Time Estimation
+- Project Setup (**2 hrs**)
+  - Scafollding a new Nuxt project
+  - Adding required packages & modules for development (ESLint, Nuxt UI, TailwindCSS, TypeScript, Nuxt I18n, Nuxt Image)
+  - Structuring the project

+- Homepage (**2 hrs**)
+  - Header (with Side Menu in mobile)
+  - Hero Section
+  - Booking Form Section
+  - Popular Destinations Section
+  - Footer

+- Locale Switcher (**0.5 hrs**)
+  - A select menu in the Header
+  - Translating some messages (Header & Hero Section) as POC

+- Documentation (**0.5 hrs**)

 ## Local Development